shamansir/shamansir.github.io/Blog/drafts/_ui-layouts-in-purescript.md

 TODO
 ```

-More examples are in the last part of the post.
+You may find more examples later in the post.

 Here's how you can convert a definition into the layout: